The college years can present unique challenges for students and their families.

 Gettysburg College Counseling Services as a resource for parents

 The staff of Counseling and Wellness Services is here to serve you too.
 We may not know your child, but we have significant expertise in this age group.
 We encourage parents to reach out for resources and consultations.
 We also know it is difficult being at a distance and knowing that a son or daughter is in distress.
 We will also take phone calls from parents who have reason to be concerned that their student is undergoing significant emotional difficulties.
 The staff would like to be supportive and will listen to a parent's concerns.
 A parent may offer information that could be invaluable to a student's treatment.
 You can reach us at 717-337-6960 or firstname.lastname@example.org and a staff member will get back to you within 24 hours.
 For urgent concerns please contact Campus Safety at 717-337-6911.

 The Counseling and Wellness Services staff must adhere to professional ethical standards and to state and local laws relating to confidentiality.
 These standards and laws prevent us from speaking with concerned parents about their student's contact with us unless we have the student's written permission to do so.
-Consequently, if a son or daughter were to tell a parent that he or she is seeing a counselor and the parent would like to be able to talk to the counselor, the student must sign a release of information that will enable the staff to discuss the situation with the parent.
-If you need to talk to us, we are available at 717-337-6960
+Consequently, if a child were to tell a parent that he or she is seeing a counselor and the parent would like to be able to talk to the counselor, the student must sign a release of information that will enable the staff to discuss the situation with the parent.

 Other Helpful Resources